Azure/azure-service-operator/.github/ISSUE_TEMPLATE/user-story-issue-template.md

 **Acceptance Criteria**
 [Update this once the owner starts looking at the user story]

-- [ ] User can create an instance of the Azure API management service given the location and resource group using the helper library
+- [ ] User can create an instance of the <Azure service name> given the location and resource group using the helper library

-- [ ] User can delete an particular instance of the Azure API management service using the helper library
+- [ ] User can delete an particular instance of the <Azure service name> using the helper library

-- [ ] User can update the settings of a particular instance of the API management service using the helper library
+- [ ] User can update the settings of a particular instance of the <Azure service name> using the helper library

 - [ ] Unit tests exist for the helper functions